Last updated on June 10th, 2022

 But all these updates from Google generally are not about relevancy and ranking the most relevant content.
 Instead, they are a way of encouraging webmasters and site owners to improve their websites.
 That helps the web, in general, become better for Google searches or the web as being so generally it works.

-But these updates freak out SEOs as they panic to create different plans to sell to their clients.
+But these google algorithm updates freak out SEOs as they panic to create different plans to sell to their clients.
 A lot of big companies freak out and say we got to make our site experience, make it mobile-friendly, do these curved vitals.
 But while they do not hurt, you are not going to see a big ranking boost.
 It is like tiebreakers, small little weights that are assigned to it.
 Do it but you will not see a huge change with it.
 Do not expect big updates in terms of your rankings with the page experience update.

 Core updates and vitals are different